sourcenetwork/defradb/README.md

 ## Early Access

 DefraDB is currently in a *Early Access Alpha* program, and is not yet ready for production deployments.
-Please reach out to the team at [Source](https://source.network/) by emailing [hello@source.network](mailto:hello@source.network) for support with your use-case and deployment.
+Please email the [Source](https://source.network/) team at [hello@source.network](mailto:hello@source.network) for support with your use-case and deployment.

-## Getting started

-### Install
+## Install

 Install `defradb` by downloading the pre-compiled binaries available on the releases page, or building it yourself using a local [Go toolchain](https://golang.org/) and the following instructions:
 ```